swcarpentry/training-course/_submissions/round-04/5/2013-06-18-evaluation-of-from-clicking-excel-to-writing-programmes.md

 ---
 date: 2013-06-18
 round: Round 4
-title: 'Evaluation of &#8216;From Clicking Excel to Writing Programmes&#8217;'
+title: 'Evaluation of 'From Clicking Excel to Writing Programmes''
 author: "Steven 'Kreuvf' Koenig"
 excerpt: 'In the lecture &lsquo;From Clicking Excel to Writing Programmes&rsquo; I explained the very basics of shells/text-oriented user interfaces to people by employing &lsquo;bridging&rsquo;.
 By explaining the basic ideas behind what people use everyday&nbsp;&ndash;&nbsp;Microsoft Excel&nbsp;&ndash;&nbsp;I started to introduce the very basic features of shells (Cygwin/bash).
 The audience consisted exclusively of people from my chair.
 Language used: English.
 The idea is to point people into a direction which ultimately leads to writing own scripts.'
 permalink: /2013/06/evaluation-of-from-clicking-excel-to-writing-programmes/